Tearran/its-shortStack/README.md

 - its_database.py
   - sqlite3.db ~ A list of i2c [LKARS](https://www.lkars.com/) tested devices

-- its_bmp280.py - Temperature and barometric pressure
-- its_amg8833.py - 8x8 IR camera ( aka: GridEye )
-- its_mlx90614.py -  infrared thermometer
-- its_mpu60xx.py - 6-axis Inertial measurement unit
-- its_pyWebApp.py - web app example
+- its_pyWebApp - web app example
   - Launches a simple web server
   - list apps folder files with the .py extension
   - displays list on localhost:8000